ShreyasJenner/chat-server/README.md

 Chat Server Implementation using C

 To-Do:
-- Read file and sent it on entering file name
+- Use pthreads to read from stdin and read from socket simultaneously